• Share this on:

 • Reduce the threat posed by automation by offering consistent, high-quality products/services, compliance and reliability.
 You should follow developments in new technologies and models.
 Build capabilities in these areas to avoid being replaced by providers with newer technologies.

-4. What are the prices for finance and accounting services outsourcing?
+4. What are the prices of finance and accounting services outsourcing?

 In finance and accounting services, the most commonly used pricing models are:

-• full-time equivalent-based pricing (FTE: generally eight hours per day, five days per week)
+• Full-time equivalent-based pricing (FTE: generally 8 hours per day, 5 days per week);

 If you want to determine the average prices, you need to look at the exact services you want to calculate a price for, because finance and accounting services are a very diverse industry.